wilko339/MetaStruct/README.md

 A Python project for open-source CAD design using implicit equations (or FREP, volumetric geometry).

+# This Branch

+This is an area for me to investigate using cython compiled code to speed up various parts of the code.

 # License

 This project is licensed under the MIT license.